dnsimple/dnsimple-support/content/articles/gigalixir-service.markdown

 ![Add Service](/files/services-gigalixir.png)

-Enter your Gigalixir Apex and WWW App Name Realm ID, then click on the *Complete Gigalixir Setup* button.
+Enter your Gigalixir Apex and WWW App Names, then click on the *Complete Gigalixir Setup* button.

 Now the service is added.
 You can remove it any time by following the steps on [how to remove a service](/articles/services/#removing-services).